-The Rūnanga Miner's Hall, emblazoned with famous socialist slogans, was built in 1937, to replace the original hall built in 1908 and which burned down in 1937.
-British miners brought to New Zealand a strong tradition of industrial unionism, and this quickly established itself in New Zealand, especially on the West Coast.
+The Rūnanga Miner's Hall, emblazoned with socialist slogans, was built in 1937 to replace the original 1908 hall, which had burned down.
+British miners brought to New Zealand a strong tradition of industrial unionism, and this quickly established itself, especially on the West Coast.

 Photograph by Jock Phillips

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.